What Is Keyforge?

 Once again, the Shadows prove how competent they are at thieving resources.
 This action card first deals a creature two damage, and if that destroys the target, you steal an Æmber from your opponent.

-Ideally, you'll want to kill your victim to harness the Æmber steal, but remember if they have armor, they'll reduce the first damage suffered each turn, so you might need to soften up foes with other abilities.
+Ideally, you'll want to kill your victim to harness the Æmber steal, but remember that if they have armor, they'll reduce the first damage suffered each turn, so you might need to soften up foes with other abilities.

 2. Finishing Blow